43eyes/HealthPartnersAssessment/README.md

 If a dataset's download URL changes on an update (the URL contains a hash that can change), the old file gets cleaned up automatically after the new one downloads successfully.

+In production I'd add logic to handle datasets being removed from the catalog, but the current scope focuses on new/updated files.

 ## Requirements

 - Python 3.7+